 Task light applications

 What needs to be illuminated in the room?
 Do you need general lighting or task lighting?
-Check out our blog article on the 3 Basic Types of Lighting.
+Check out our blog article on the 3 Basic Types of Lighting to help make your decision.

 If your light source has a narrow beam, it allows the light to be concentrated onto surfaces where the task is performed.